jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

       (A) have been commenced but not yet determined; or (B) have not yet been commenced but are intended to be commenced within a reasonable period; or (ii) the owner of that animal or animals cannot be located.
-(2) If this section applies, a District Court, on its own motion or on an application by a constable or an animal product officer, may make an order authorising—
+(2) If this section applies, the District Court, on its own motion or on an application by a constable or an animal product officer, may make an order authorising—
   (a) the sale of the animal or animals; or
   (b) the placement of the animal or animals with another person; or (c) the destruction, slaughter, and processing of the animal or animals for animal products for sale, or other disposal of the animal or animals.